The effect of flow on Hadronic Spectra in an Excluded-Volume Model: Results and Discussions

-In Fig.3, we compare the experimental midrapidity data [7,56,57] of various hadron species over a broad energy range from AGS to RHIC energies with the results of our model calculations.
-We use the same freeze-out volume of the fireball for each hadron as extracted for $K^+$ in our model calculation.
-We also show the comparison between the results calculated using our model with the Boltzmann's statistics, as used in our previous paper [58], with the results calculated with full quantum statistics.
+In Fig.3, we compare the experimental midrapidity data \cite{Blume:2011,Andronic:2006,Aggarwal:2011} of various hadron species over a broad energy range from AGS to RHIC energies with the results of our model calculations.
+For each hadron, we use the same freeze-out volume of the fireball as extracted for $K^+$ as mentioned in Fig.2.
+We also show for comparison the results calculated using Boltzmann's statistics (as done by Mishra $et al.$ \cite{Mishra:2007}).
 As expected, both results differ only at lower energies.
-However, the results with quantum statistics give much closer agreement with the experimental data.
-Figure 4 shows the energy dependence of midrapidity distributions of various hadrons like $p$, $\phi$, $\bar{p}$, $\Xi^-$, and $\bar{\Xi^+}$.
-We observe that the results obtained in our model show a close agreement with the experimental data [7,56,57].
-However, our model calculation again differs at higher energies for multistrange particles in comparison to experimental data, which appears to be a common problem of all thermal models.
+However, the results with full quantum statistics yield a better agreement with the experimental data.

-In Fig.5, we present the rapidity distribution of $\pi^+$ for central $Au+Au$ collisions at $\sqrt{s_{NN}}=200\; GeV$ over full rapidity range.
-Dotted line shows the distribution of $\pi^+$ due to stationary thermal source which describes only the midrapidity data while it fails to describe the experimental data at other rapidities.
-Solid line shows the rapidity distributions of $\pi^+$ after incorporation of longitudinal flow in our thermal model and again in a good agreement with the experimental data [59].
-After fitting the experimental data, we get the value of $\eta_{max.}=3.20$ and hence the longitudinal flow velocity $\beta_L=0.922$ at $\sqrt{s_{NN}}=200\; GeV$.
-For comparison and testing the appropriateness of parameter, we also show the rapidity distributions at different values of the parameter, $\eta_{max.}=2.80$ i.e. $\beta_L=0.88$, which is shown by the dashed line in the figure.
-We find that the results now differ.
+In Fig.4, we present the rapidity distribution of $\pi^+$ for central $Au+Au$ collisions at $\sqrt{s_{NN}}=200\; GeV$ over full rapidity range.
+Dotted line shows the distribution of $\pi^+$ due to stationary thermal source.
+Solid line shows the rapidity distributions of $\pi^+$ after the incorporation of longitudinal flow in our thermal model and results give a good agreement with the experimental data \cite{Bearden1:2005}.
+In fitting the experimental data, we use the value of $\eta_{max}=3.2$ and hence the longitudinal flow velocity $\beta_L=0.92$ at $\sqrt{s_{NN}}=200\; GeV$.
+For comparison and testing the appropriateness of this parameter, we also show the rapidity distributions at a different value i.e., $\eta_{max}=2.8$ (or, $\beta_L=0.88$), by a dashed line in the figure.
+We find that the results slightly differ and hence it shows a small dependence on $\eta_{max}$.